Hosbulduk/Hosbulduk-Profil-Analiz/README.md

 # Smart TV Profile Editor & Firmware Tool

+This project is based on long-term work in TV firmware analysis, hardware modification and embedded system research.

 Tool for analyzing and modifying hardware/software profiles extracted from Smart TVs via USB.

 It allows advanced users to inspect, edit, and reapply profile data back to the device.